Your Pet, Our Passion.

 Can humans get parvo?

-Humans cannot catch parvovirus from their dogs.
+There are two types of parvoviruses: canine parvovirus and human parvovirus B19.
+Canine parvovirus exclusively impacts canines, such as pet dogs, wolves, and hyenas.
+Conversely, parvovirus B19 is a human-specific variant that solely affects humans.
+Humans cannot catch canine parvovirus from their dogs, nor can they transmit human parvovirus 19 to their dogs.
 However, it’s important to make sure you’re not spreading the virus from your dog to other environments or objects that could come into contact with another dog, as this can spread the infection.
 If you come into contact with an infected dog, make sure you wear protective clothing, including gloves, wash surfaces thoroughly and always wash your hands.

 How is parvo in dogs diagnosed?